bitcoin-s/bitcoin-s/docs/contributing.md

 ### Akka logging

-The test logging for akka is controled by the [`akka.conf`](../testkit/src/main/resources/akka.conf) file inside of testkit.
+The test logging for akka is controlled by the [`reference.conf`](../testkit/src/main/resources/reference.conf) file inside of testkit.

 This allows you to debug what is happening in our actors inside of bitcoin-s easier.
 For examples of what you can enable for akka to log, please look at their [logging documentation](https://doc.akka.io/docs/akka/current/logging.html#auxiliary-logging-options)

 The easiest thing to do to enable akka logging is to adjust the `loglevel` and `stdout-loglevel` from `OFF` to `DEBUG`.

-If you want to enable this when you are running a bitcoin-s application, you will need to modify the [`application.conf`](../app/server/src/main/resources/application.conf) file
+If you want to enable this when you are running a bitcoin-s application, you will need to modify the [`reference.conf`](../app/server/src/main/resources/reference.conf) file

 ## Developer productivity